kylepeugh/MemeGenerator/README.md

  Ingestor.py: Realizes the IngestorInterface.py and encapsulates the file ingestor classes listed above.

- IngestorInterface.py: Reponsible for creating a abstract base class and defines two methods.
-Can_ingest method validates whether the file can be ingested. if it can be ingested, it will be used in file ingestors to parse the quote.
+ IngestorInterface.py: Reponsible for creating a abstract base class and defines two methods(Can_ingest and Parse).
+Can_ingest method validates whether the file can be ingested.Parse method creates a file pathway to the file ingestors to parse and return a quote.

  QuoteModel: Responsible for creating a blank template for the quotes to be extracted.